vincent-van-hoef/sms5279-20-abcd2/docs/content/results.rst

 Population structure
 ====================

 To check for population structure a `PCA <https://builtin.com/data-science/step-step-explanation-principal-component-analysis>`_ was performed (see :numref:`pcaplot`).
-This shows that - as expected - samples group more or less according to their ancestry.
+PCA helps us to identify patterns in data based on the correlation between features.
+In a nutshell, PCA aims to find the directions of maximum variance in high-dimensional data and projects it onto a new subspace with equal or fewer dimensions than the original one.
+It is often used as a visualization method where more similar data points will cluster together.
+In this dataset, PCA shows that - as expected - samples group more or less according to their ancestry.
 This will influence the HWE p-values strongly and highlights the need for the alternative HWE calculation used in the project.

 .. figure:: /_static/PCA_plot.png
     :name: pcaplot